 Disease model: a theory that considers addiction a disease rather than a social issue.

 Dopamine: a chemical produced naturally by the body and found in the brain.
 Dopamine acts as a neurotransmitter to send signals to other nerve cells.
 One of the brain’s dopamine pathways is responsible for reward-motivated behavior.
-Most drugs increase the level of dopamine in the brain, which directly impacts the reward-motivation system of the brain.
+Most drugs increase dopamine in the brain, which directly impacts the reward-motivation system of the brain.

 Drug misuse: when someone uses a drug that’s not specifically recommended or prescribed when there are more practical alternatives.
-Drug misuse also occurs when someone uses drugs for longer than prescribed, at higher doses than prescribed, at through other mechanisms that may cause harm.
+Drug misuse also occurs when someone uses drugs for longer than prescribed, at higher doses than prescribed, through other mechanisms that may cause harm.